OdedMous/HMM-POS-Tagger/README.md

 **Object "Counts" from word_counting.py:** <br/>
 It contains data structures that stores important information about the text such as word and tag counts for the text.
-Two advantages obtained by that:
-- Run time - in a one-time single pass on the data we extract usful information that makes calculations run faster later in the program.
+An advantage obtained by that: Run time - in a one-time single pass on the data we extract usful information that makes calculations run faster later in the program.
-- Readability - we can access those structures from anywhere in the program, instead of reconstruct them over and over agian. <br/>

 **Pseudo-words**: <br/>
 We map all low-frequency words from training set, and all unknown words (from test set) to pseudo-words.